bft-smart/fabric-orderingservice/README.md

 ## Quick start

-You can launch Fabric locally with this ordering service comprised by a single peer, one frontend and 4 ordering nodes by following the following steps.
+You can launch Fabric locally with this ordering service comprised by a single peer, one frontend and 4 ordering nodes by following the steps described bellow.

 1. Download the following docker images: